Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Proof of the triangle inequality

 \subsection{Pants products}

-In this subsection, we define a product structure of Floer cohomology of periodic Hamiltonian system.
+In this subsection, we define a product structure of Floer homology of periodic Hamiltonian system.
 It is called the {\it pants product}.
-Let $J_1 = \{J_{1,t}\}$, $J_2 = \{J_{2,t}\}$ be $S^1$-parametrized families of compatible almost complex structures on $M$.
+Let $J_1 = \{J_{1,t}\}$, $J_2 = \{J_{2,t}\}$ be two $S^1$-parameterized families of compatible almost complex structures on $M$.
 We assume that

 Here $J_0$ is a certain compatible almost complex structure on $M$.
 We remark that we have already proved $J$-independence of the spectral invariant.
 So we may assume the above condition without loss of generality.
 (Actually we may also choose $J_{1,t} = J_{2,t} = J_0$ without loss of generality.
 See Remark \ref{rem31} (2).)